richard-vh/cloudera-iceberg-hols/content/README.md

 # Site Page
-# Hands On Lab - Introduction to Apache Iceberg on Cloudera Data Warehouse
+# Hands On Lab1 - Introduction to Iceberg on Cloudera Data Warehouse

 This document explores some of the core features of Apache Iceberg, including table creation, data insertion, schema evolution, and time travel.